alm-tools/alm/README.md

 ## Contributing
 A key motivation for this project is to educate the community of about creating great TypeScript tools.
 So we would love to help you understand how the project works.
-[Checkout the developer / contributor docs](./docs/contributing/README.md).
+[Checkout the developer / contributor docs][contributing].

 ## License